Looking to improve field service? Make sure these 5 items are on your “To Do” list

 Limited insight into long-term contract agreements and ad-hoc work by employees muddle the situation, making it difficult to determine an annual plan.
 Ideally, your annual plan should allow for flexibility so that contract agreements and ad-hoc work can be combined perfectly.

-The Field Service functionality in Microsoft Dynamics 365 is making it easier for companies to provide better, more connected field service.
+The field service management software functionality in Microsoft Dynamics 365 is making it easier for companies to provide better, more connected field service.
 Connected Field Service provides real-time insight into business processes, making it easier to take control.
 In addition, it enables you to make better, faster decisions that are substantiated by data, ensuring you have sufficient response time to adjust in order to achieve your KPIs.

 Curious about Connected Field Service with HSO and Microsoft?
 Contact us to discuss your requirements.